Police say man spit at construction workers | Milford Mirror

 A Milford man was arrested Aug.
 16 for reportedly yelling obscenities and spitting at construction workers on Bridgeport Avenue.

-Police said John Iaffaldano, 54, of 149 Bridgeport Ave., approached a private duty construction officer at about 2:30 p.m. and claimed that the construction crew had broken the front window to his shop, which according to the city director is Pete’s Deli and News at 149 Bridgeport Ave.
+Police said John Iaffaldano, 54, of 149 Bridgeport Ave., approached a private duty construction officer at about 2:30 p.m. and claimed that the construction crew had broken the front window to his shop.

 The officer investigated the complaint and found old tape covering the crack Iaffaldano claimed to be new, a police report states.

-Note: Editor’s Note: An earlier article indicated that 149 Bridgeport Avenue is the address of Pete’s Deli and News.
-However, it is also the address for John Michael’s Salon, and the incident had no connection with Pete’s Deli.
-We apologize for the error.